BartyPitt/RoboticsProject/docs/gazebo_simulations.rst

 Simulation setup screencast
 --------------------------------

-Now for your reference, here is video showing the whole setup operation that will allow you to run a full simulation.
+For your reference, here is video showing the whole setup operation that will allow you to run a full simulation.

 .. raw:: html